Sirimavilla-Kaushik/6395120-Digital-Nurture-4.0/week-2_JUnit-Basic-Testing-Exercises/Exercise-1_Setting-Up-JUnit/README.md

           6395120-Digital-Nurture-4.0/
              └── week-2_JUnit-Basic-Testing-Exercises/
                       └── Exercise-1_Setting-Up-JUnit/
                              └── junitdemo/
   Inside `junitdemo`, the Maven-standard structure is followed:
       - `src/main/java`: for application source code.
       - `src/test/java`: for unit test classes.
       - `pom.xml`: Maven configuration file defining project structure, dependencies, and plugins.

    ## Getting Started

   To run this project on a local machine:
       1. **Ensure Java and Maven are installed** and environment variables are configured.
       2. Open a terminal and navigate to the project directory:
                  `cd path/to/junitdemo`
       3. test the project using Maven:
                   `mvn test`

    ## Key Benefits

-    `Repeatability:` The Maven-based test execution is consistent across all environments.
+   1.`Repeatability:` The Maven-based test execution is consistent across all environments.
-    `Automation-ready:` Easily integrates with CI/CD pipelines for automated builds and tests.
+   2.`Automation-ready:` Easily integrates with CI/CD pipelines for automated builds and tests.
-    `Scalability:` The project setup supports modular growth for additional features and tests.
+   3.`Scalability:` The project setup supports modular growth for additional features and tests.

    ## Author
      Name: Sirimavilla Kaushik